Call one batch program from another, or call a subroutine.

 Each CALL does one substitution of the variables.
 (You can also do CALL CALL... for multiple substitutions)

-If you CALL an executable or resource kit utility make sure it's available on the machine where the batch will be running, also check you have the latest versions of any resource kit utilities.
+If you CALL an executable or resource kit utility make sure it's available on the machine where the batch will be running, test for it's existence with an IF command and throw an error if missing.